gbtami/pychess-variants/static/docs/synochess.md

 ![Fool's Mate](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/FoolsMate.png)

+In this position Ce6+ forces Be5 which leads to Ce4#, in others it could be just mate, or at least force white to block the check with a piece and lose it.

 This is part of why 1. e3 is a standard opening.
 And if not 1. e3, then 2. e3.
 Afterwards, if a cannon does attack, it can be blocked by a bishop or knight, which will remain pinned for a while.
 1. e4 is not recommended because it's actually an empty threat (the pawn is pinned from attacking because of facing kings).

 **Queenslayer**